JohnOberschelp/StateSort/README.md

 ### Buffer Allocation

-During testing, I noticed that allocating the buffer was sometimes a surprisingly substantial performance hit all by itself, possibly caused by the OS not wanting to allocate uninitialized buffers, seeing this as a security risk, and therefore, initializing them to zeros, although I did not investigate this.
+During testing, I noticed that allocating the buffer was sometimes a surprisingly substantial performance hit all by itself, possibly caused by the OS not wanting to allocate uninitialized buffers (seeing this as a security risk) and therefore, initializing buffers to zeros, although I did not investigate this.
 To address this avoidable delay, I allow the caller to provide their own size N buffer, which I call a loaner buffer.
 The loaner buffer advantage was not used during testing.

-### Testing
+### Testing Hardware

-The sorts were timed on a Windows 10 Pro Version 22H2 PC, with a Ryzen 3400G CPU, and 16 GB Ram, and compiled and linked with speed optimizations.
-The IDE was Visual Studio 2019, and the project that I used to develop, test, and document is included.
-As can be seen in the test code, attempts were made to compensate for the granularity of the operating system timers and for operating system interrupts.
+Software was tested on a Windows 10 Pro Version 22H2 PC, with a Ryzen 3400G CPU, and 16 GB Ram.
+The IDE was Visual Studio 2020.
+As can be seen in the test code, attempts were made to compensate for the granularity of the timer and operating system interrupts .